chapel-lang/chapel/doc/rst/developer/index.rst

 This section lists documentation that is useful for implementers of Chapel itself and contributors to the project.
+Please read our `code of conduct`_ before contributing.

 .. toctree::
    :maxdepth: 1